kappter/PageVis/README.markdown

 ## Features
 - **Interactive Design**: Select sections (background, header, nav, content, footer, accent) via dropdown or click, and apply colors from a swatch or custom input.
-- **Color Customization**: Choose from predefined color swatches, neutral colors, or input custom hex codes (e.g., `FFFFFF,000000,FF0000,00FF00,0000FF`).
+- **Color Customization**: Choose from predefined color swatches, neutral colors, or input custom hex codes (e.g., `8A7B96,7B968A,968A7B,627C70,ADA397`) from ColorVis.
 - **Content Management**: Drag-and-drop content blocks (headings, paragraphs, images, buttons) into the content section, with editable text.
 - **Alignment Options**: Toggle between fixed (300px preview, 960px export) and percentage-based (80vw preview and export) layouts.
 - **Export Functionality**: Export the design as: